notemarks/notemarks/README.md

 ### Longer term

-- Other data strage backends like Bitbucket or even Dropbox
+- Other data backends like Bitbucket or even Dropbox
 - Native apps